auttaja/gommand/README.md

 - **Custom commands support:** Gommand allows you to easily set a handler for custom commands if this is something which you require for your bot.
 - **Custom argument support:** Out of the box, gommand features many different argument converters for functionality such as integers and users.
 Should you need it, gommand also allows for the creation of custom converters through a very simple function.
 - **Argument formatting:** Gommand supports required, optional, remainder and greedy processors for commands.
 - **Middleware support:** Need to run something before a bunch of commands which requires repeating yourself?
 No problem!
 Gommand supports middleware on both a global (through the router object) and local (through the command object) scale.
 Simply add the function and it will be executed.
-There is also a map within the context called `MiddlewareArgs` in which middleware can very easily store data for the commands to run.
+There is also a map within the context called `MiddlewareParams` in which middleware can very easily store data for the commands to run.
 - **Permission validators support:** If you need to validate permissions, you can simply use permission validators.
 If false is returned, a `IncorrectPermissions` will be sent to the error handlers with the string specified.
 - **Ease of use:** We pride this library on ease of use.
 The idea is to build a higher level wrapper around handling commands using disgord, and whilst doing this we add in helper functions.
 Additionally, we patch the member object into messages, meaning that you do not need to get this, solving potential code repetition.
 - **Advanced error handling:** Gommand features an advanced error handling system.
 The error is passed through all inserted error handlers in the order which the handlers were inserted.
 If a handler is able to solve an issue, it will simply return true and gommand will stop iterating through the list.
 If no handlers return true, it will be passed through to the disgord logger which you set.
 - **Battle tested:** The Gommand library is heavily unit tested.
 Feel free to submit a pull request if you feel there is something important which we are not testing, we will accept it.
 Find a bug?
 Feel free to file an issue and we will fix it.

+An example of the bot is accessable in the `example` folder.

 ## Contributing
 Do you have something which you wish to contribute?
 Feel free to make a pull request.
 The following simple criteria applies: